yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/jU9LLsJ.jpg)

 [Here is an article I wrote on why I made this and what the future of this project is](https://medium.com/@NikitaVoloboev/knowledge-bootstrapping-36c97e0dee19#.lehca4z09).
 In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to researh and learn.
 I just want to share this knowledge.
 [I also use Anki to retain it all in memory](https://github.com/nikitavoloboev/research/tree/master/anki).
+[Contributions](https://github.com/nikitavoloboev/knowledge-map#contributing-) are most welcome.
+Let's do this together.

 And [here](https://www.youtube.com/watch?v=a1zDuOPkMSw) is a talk I really love on what research really means and how you can conduct it efficiently.
 [Transcript of it](http://www.cs.virginia.edu/%7Erobins/YouAndYourResearch.html).